-Several alternative approaches such as Deep Image Prior \cite{ulyanov2018deep}, zero-shot-super-resolution \cite{shocher2018zero} or GSURE-based test-time optimization \cite{PGSURE} rely solely on the observation image $\y$.
+Several approaches such as Deep Image Prior \citep{ulyanov2018deep}, zero-shot-super-resolution \citep{shocher2018zero} or GSURE-based test-time optimization \citep{PGSURE} rely solely on the observation image $\y$.
 They utilize the implicit bias of deep neural networks and gradient-based optimizers, as well as the self-recurrence of patterns in natural images when training a neural model directly on the observation and in this way reconstruct the original image.
-Although these methods are not limited to a family of observation models, they usually perform worse than data-driven methods, since they do not exploit the robust prior information that the unknown image $\x$ share with external data that may contain images of the same kind.
-Other popular approaches, which do exploit external data while remaining flexible to the observation model, use deep models for imposing only the prior.
-Such methods typically use pretrained deep denoisers \cite{zhang2017learning,arjomand2017deep,tirer2018image,zhang2021plug} or generative adversarial networks (GANs) \cite{bora2017compressed,dhar2018modeling,IAGAN} within their optimization schemes, where consistency of the reconstruction with the observation $\y$ is maintained by minimizing a data-fidelity term.
+Although these methods are not limited to a family of observation models, they usually perform worse than data-driven methods.
+The alternative popular approach that exploits external data while remaining flexible to the observation model, uses deep models for imposing only the prior.
+It typically uses pretrained deep denoisers \citep{zhang2017learning,arjomand2017deep,tirer2018image,zhang2021plug} or generative models \citep{bora2017compressed,dhar2018modeling,IAGAN} within the optimization scheme, where consistency of the reconstruction with the observation $\y$ is maintained by minimizing a data-fidelity term.

-Recently, diffusion models \cite{guidedDiff, nichol2021improved, sohl2015deep, DDPM} have shown remarkable capabilities in generating high-fidelity images.
-These models are based on constructing a Markov chain diffusion process of length $T$ for each training sample.
-In addition, they learn the reverse process, namely, the denoising operation between each two points in the chain.
-Sampling images via pretrained diffusion models is performed by starting with a pure white Gaussian noise image, This is followed by progressively sampling a less noisy image, given the previous one, until reaching a clean image after $T$ iterations.
-Since diffusion models capture prior knowledge of the data, one may utilize them as deep priors/regularization for inverse problems of the form \eqref{eq:observ_model} \cite{song2021solving,lugmayr2022repaint,avrahami2022blended,kawar2022denoising,choi2021ilvr,rombach2022high}.
+Recently, diffusion models \citep{guidedDiff, nichol2021improved, sohl2015deep, DDPM} have shown remarkable capabilities in generating high-fidelity images and videos \citep{ho2022video}.
+These models are based on a Markov chain diffusion process performed on each training sample.
+They learn the reverse process, namely, the denoising operation between each two points in the chain.
+Sampling images via pretrained diffusion models is performed by starting from a pure white Gaussian noise image, then progressively denoise and sample a less noisy image, until reaching a clean image.
+Since diffusion models capture prior knowledge of the data, one may utilize them as deep priors/regularization for inverse problems\citep{song2021solving,lugmayr2022repaint,avrahami2022blended,kawar2022denoising,choi2021ilvr,rombach2022high}.